Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 `grant select on u1.t to u3; `{{execute}}

 b) The owner of an object can grant it to another user by specifying the **WITH GRANT OPTION** clause in the GRANT statement.
-The new grantee can then grant the same level of access to other users or roles.
+The new grantee can further grant the same level of access to other users or roles.

 As user u1, grant u2 the SELECT privilege WITH GRANT option.